atmo1lost/mochii_cloud/README.md

 WE ARE FINALLY PUBLIC!
 Feel free to copy or fork, or whatever! :)

-# Small Update: Added Minecraft Credits to Lingon213 on YT!
+# Update V1.5: Added Controller, and Mobile/Ipad support! with some ui upgrades